-- Seek learner's permission to electronically record oral conversations. - Assessors should retain the recording, but moderation only requires the learner's responses written on the assessment following the discussion which are then signed and dated by the assessor and the learner. - Electronic files should be available to Connexis in an agreed digital format.
+- Seek trainee's permission to electronically record oral conversations. - Assessors should note where key discussion are on the recording as part of their record to show how they made assessment decisions. - Electronic files should be available to Connexis in an agreed digital format.

-Where the assessor writes for the learner, the learner must sign and date a statement on the assessment that they confirm that the assessor has written their words for them and that they agree the answers are what they told the assessor.
+Where the assessor writes for the trainee, the trainee must sign and date a statement on the assessment that they confirm that the assessor has written their words for them and that they agree the answers are what they told the assessor.